rndlabs/cow-docs/docs/5_tutorials/cowswap-trades-with-a-gnosis-safe-wallet/3_creating-the-order.md

     order_payload = {
         "sellToken": sell_token.address,
         "buyToken": buy_token.address,
-        "sellAmount": str(amount-fee_amount), # amount that we have minus the fee we have to pay "buyAmount": str(buy_amount_after_fee), # buy amount fetched from the previous call "validTo": deadline,
+        "sellAmount": str(amount-fee_amount), # amount that we have minus the protocol fee we have to pay "buyAmount": str(buy_amount_after_fee), # buy amount fetched from the previous call "validTo": deadline,
         "appData": web3.Web3.keccak(text="yearn goes moooooo").hex(), # required field, do not change :)